 About IMAC Holdings, Inc.

 IMAC Holdings was created in March 2015 to expand on the footprint of the original IMAC Regeneration Center, which opened in Kentucky in August 2000.
 IMAC Regeneration Centers combine life science advancements with traditional medical care for movement restricting diseases and conditions.
 IMAC owns or manages 16 outpatient clinics that provide regenerative, orthopedic and minimally invasive procedures and therapies.
-It has partnered with several active and former professional athletes, opening six Ozzie Smith IMAC Regeneration Centers, two David Price IMAC Regeneration Centers, as well as Mike Ditka IMAC Regeneration Centers and a Tony Delk IMAC Regeneration Center.
+It has partnered with several active and former professional athletes, opening six Ozzie Smith IMAC Regeneration Centers, two David Price IMAC Regeneration Centers, as well as Tony Delk IMAC Regeneration Center.
 IMAC’s outpatient medical clinics emphasize its focus around treating sports and orthopedic injuries and movement-restricting diseases without surgery or opioids.
 More information about IMAC Holdings, Inc. is available at www.imacregeneration.com.

 Safe Harbor Statement